 The International Covenant on Economic, Social and Cultural Rights (ICESCR)

-The International Covenant on Economic, Social and Cultural Rights (ICESCR) commits all State parties (currently 160) to protect the economic, social and cultural rights of all individuals.
+The International Covenant on Economic, Social and Cultural Rights (ICESCR) commits all State parties to protect the economic, social and cultural rights of all individuals.
 It was adopted in 1966 and entered into force in 1976.
 The UK ratified ICESCR on 20 May 1976.

 ICESCR protects the right to: